savethekiddes/rapydframework/README.md

 **Disclaimer: this is still in beta, if not in alpha**

-# RapydFramework, the easy for client development
+# RapydFramework, the easy way for client development
 RapydFramework is an easy way to develop web apps using your Python skills.
 At his core, however, it's just a way to generate and compile projects that use RapydML, RapydScript and Sass (all technologies that have a heavily inspired or heavily similar syntax to Python).
 That allows you to make cross-platform clients by just learning an